jeffjianzhao/missbin/README.md

 [NetworkX](https://networkx.org/) is used to calculate various network metrics, which is required by `libs/computegraph.py`.

-[clusterfck]() is used to perform hierarchical clustering on the network nodes.
+[clusterfck]() is needed to perform hierarchical clustering on the network nodes.
 Since this package is no longer available on npm, you need to manually install it (see below).

 # MissBiN Web Application